+Taking Pride in who you are!
 This ongoing weekly process group is open to LGBTIQ and Sexual or Gender Identity Questioning students.
 It provides a safe open space to share, discuss, support, and learn from one another.
 Frequent topics include coming out, family conflict, religious conflict, dating and finding community.

 Post Traumatic Growth